 - Work with the various participants on a high-level analysis of factors that may have affected the ability to create the dashboard, provide the right data or use it effectively.
 Identify gaps and ways to minimize the issues.

 - Take the insights from the review back to the first step, and repeat the cycle, while also communicating them to a broader group within your team.

 7. Use the dashboard design process to standardize data

 Different departments and even individuals within a department sometimes have different ways of thinking about, and defining, the same data.
 That has implications not only for how the data is used to drive business decisions, but also what's required to ensure good data governance as part of the BI process that feeds information to dashboards.

 Wand recommended that BI teams look to uncover differences in data definitions and business metrics when they design dashboards.
 That can spark conversations to foster a better cross-functional understanding of data relationships and data quality and consistency issues, she said.
 It can also help initiate or improve data governance efforts aimed at creating internal data standards and policies.

 8. Train end users on how to use dashboards

-Don't assume that dashboards will be self-explanatory to business users and that no training is required on how to use them.
+Don't assume that BI dashboards will be self-explanatory to business users and that no training is required on how to use them.
 A successful dashboard design project "requires a commitment to addressing the human aspects of technology deployment," Wand said.